-They Work In Several Nursing Homes To Eke Out A Living, And That Spreads The Virus
+They Work In Several Nursing Homes To Eke Out A Living, And That May Spread The Virus

 And she's one of many in that low-paid field, predominantly women of color, who work at more than one facility.

-In March, when the coronavirus began racing through nursing homes the federal government banned visitors.
+In March, when the coronavirus began racing through nursing homes, the federal government banned visitors.
 (That guidance has since been updated.)
-But, even with the ban, infections kept spreading.
+But even with the ban, infections kept spreading.
 A team of researchers from UCLA and Yale University decided to examine the people who continued to enter nursing homes in that time — the employees.

 Keith Chen, a behavioral economist and UCLA professor, says the key question is this: "The people who, we can infer, work in this nursing home — what other nursing homes do they work at?"